 The Williamson and Liddell families were linked by marriage; Hedworth married his cousin, Elizabeth Jane Hay Liddell, in 1863.
 Through the Wilcoxes, Carroll became friends with the Liddell family.
 Back in Oxford, where he worked, Carroll would go for outings with the Liddell girls and on one of these he told the tale that would become Alice in Wonderland.
 When visiting the Wilcoxes in Whitburn in 1855, Carrol completed Jabberwocky as part of a family parlour game of verse-making.

-On one of his walks along the beach towards Sunderland, Carroll is thought to have met a local carpenter, whom he incorporated in Alice through the Looking Glass accompanied by the Walrus.
+On one of his walks along the beach towards Sunderland, Carroll is thought to have met a local carpenter, whom he incorporated in Alice Through the Looking Glass accompanied by the Walrus.
 Tweedledum and Tweedledee recite a poem called ‘The Walrus and the Carpenter’ to Alice, which tells how the two characters walk down a beach under the moonlight and come across a group of oysters.
 They invite the oysters to join them on their walk only to eat them later on.
 Alice engages with Tweedledum and Tweedledee in discussion of the poem.
 Bryan Tablot summarises Carroll’s creation and development of this in Alice in Sunderland:

-“Reworking Alice’s Adventures Under Ground for publication, Carroll expands it, changing scenes, and adding extra characters and bits from earlier stories until it’s literally doubled in length, completing it here in the North East during the Christmas vacation of 1863 […] One one of his customary walks from his Whitburn cousins’ house to Sunderland, Carroll is said to meet a carpenter.
+“Reworking Alice’s Adventures Under Ground for publication, Carroll expands it, changing scenes, and adding extra characters and bits from earlier stories until it’s literally doubled in length, completing it here in the North East during the Christmas vacation of 1863 […] On one of his customary walks from his Whitburn cousins’ house to Sunderland, Carroll is said to meet a carpenter.
 They sit and talk, giving rise to the reputation of this place as the Walrus and Carpenter Beach, drawn here by John Tenniel.”

 Image reproduced courtesy of Bryan Talbot.